Joona1997/Drone_app/README.md

-Project made for Reaktors job application pre-assigment.
+Project made for Reaktors job application pre-assignment.

 Brief for the assignment can be found at: https://assignments.reaktor.com/birdnest/